Khalid-Ibrahim1/Khalid-Ibrahim1/README.md

 - I’m currently learning **Data Science and Machine Learning**

-- Some of my projects are available at [https://github.com/Khalid-Ibrahim1?tab=repositories](https://github.com/Khalid-Ibrahim1?tab=repositories)
+- Some of my projects are available at [my repositories](https://github.com/Khalid-Ibrahim1?tab=repositories)

 - How to reach me **khalid.ib21@gmail.com**